taranghirapara77-commits/AI-Document-Assistant/README.md

-# 📄 Document Question Answering System
+# 📄 AI Document Assistant

 A **Retrieval-Augmented Generation (RAG)** based application that allows users to ask questions about PDF documents and receive answers based on their content.